 Hankido was developed by Myung Jae-nam kuksanim with the aim to create a martial art that the Korean people could call their own.
 After years of study he introduced this martial art to the world.
-Hankido is a very sophisticated martial art which focuses on applying natural principles.
+Hankido is a sophisticated martial art which focuses on applying natural principles.

 Although it is easy to learn the twelve self defence techniques that are at the core of this system, it is very hard to master them.
 Only through hard training and study does the deepness of this art reveal itself.